serverpod/serverpod_docs/docs/06-concepts/18-testing/01-get-started.md

 - The test tools should be imported from the generated test tools file and not the `serverpod_test` package.
 - The `withServerpod` callback takes two parameters: `sessionBuilder` and `endpoints`.
-  - `sessionBuilder` is used to build a `session` object that represents the state of the world for your endpoints and is used to set up scenarios.
+  - `sessionBuilder` is used to build a `session` object that represents the state of the world during an endpoint call and is used to set up scenarios.
   - `endpoints` contains all your Serverpod endpoints and lets you call them.

 :::info